How to design for powerful connection and learning at large meetings

 For example, creating a safe environment is vital for attendees to become participants at an event.
 Conferences That Work’s six explicit ground rules provide a safe, confidential environment that makes it easier for introverts to share at an event.

-Another example: I have participants answer roundtable and personal introspective questions alone, in writing before they share their answers.
+Another example: I have participants answer The Three Questions and personal introspective questions alone, in writing before they share their answers.
 Asking for written responses allows introverts to do their reflective work internally, rather than externally as extroverts prefer.

 Conferences That Work is not Open Space!

 Although Open Space and Conferences That Work are both participant-driven designs, there are significant differences between them.
-Perhaps the biggest advantage of Open Space is that you can use it in a short time period; a few hours are often enough time to do useful work.
+Perhaps the biggest advantage of Open Space is that you can use it when you don’t have much time; a few hours are often enough to do useful work.
 For events lasting one-and-half days or longer, however, I believe that the additional structure of Conferences That Work creates a more intimate, powerful, and useful experience for participants.
 Including introverts!

 Photo attribution: Flickr user arvindgrover